GurinderSinghReact/adcuratioAssignment/README.md

 # Note:
 This project was built in React Native.
-Before running this project make sure react native environemnt is setup on your machine.
+Before running this project make sure react native environment is setup on your machine.
 If in case react-native environment is not setup please follow to given link to setup react-native environment before running this project: `https://reactnative.dev/docs/environment-setup?guide=native`